 A Hard Waiver student for your school is:

-International, Pharmacy or Nursing Student.
+International, Pharmacy or Nursing and College of Health Sciences Student.
 If this is you, then you would be considered a hard waiver student.
 Hard waiver students are required to have health insurance to attend Samford University.

 - Your current health insurance plan ID card;